Condo Insurance vs. Homeowners Insurance

 MONEYGEEK EXPERT TIP

 Your condo’s master policy does not extend to your unit’s interior.
-Hence, your personal belongings or any improvements made within your unit are not covered by the master policy.
+Therefore, your personal belongings or any improvements made within your unit are not covered by the master policy.
 To avoid over or under-insuring, carefully review the master policy to understand its limitations.

 How Personal Property Coverage Differs Between Condo and Home Insurance